I've been in practice in Swansea since 1991, helping people of all ages and abilities learn how to move through life with more ease and awareness.

 Regular visiting teacher on the Westminster Teacher Training course until 2014.

-I've taught Feldenkrais Awareness through Movement classes in Swansea and Cowbridge since 2013, and currently offer 4 classes a week in Swansea, with an additional monthly Saturday class.
+I've taught Feldenkrais Awareness through Movement classes in Swansea and Cowbridge since 2013, and currently offer 4 classes a week in Swansea, with an additional monthly weekend class.
 Classes in my home teaching space are limited to 8 participants ensuring individual attention is possible when needed.

 About the Feldenkrais Guild